 Travelers often favor Luang Prabang over Vientiane, however, the Laotian capital shouldn’t be disregarded.
-Perched on the banks of the Mekong River, Vientiane is on the rise (quite literally), adding hip hotels and shops to its character-rich skyline of French colonial buildings, Buddhist temples (called wats), and gilded shrines.
+Perched on the banks of the Mekong River, this laidback city is very much on the rise, adding hip hotels and shops to its character-rich skyline of French colonial buildings, Buddhist temples (called wats), and gilded shrines.
 “Tree-lined avenues and manageable traffic evoke a sense of old-fashioned charm,” adds Mollie Fitzgerald, advisor at Frontiers, a Virtuoso Agency.
 Jetsetters are starting to take notice.
-So, if you’re keen to experience the Laotian capital before the throngs of out-of-towners swarm it, start planning now.
-This is exactly how far in advance you should book your flights (to Vientiane or anywhere).
+So, if you’re keen to experience Vientiane before the throngs of out-of-towners swarm it, start planning your trip now.
+P.S. this is exactly how far in advance you should book your flights.

 Halifax, Nova Scotia

 “Australian cities have been plentiful on Expedia’s Trends Report the last couple of years, and 2020 is proving no exception,” reveals Hudson.
 While U.S. travelers seem keen to explore past Sydney, Marcoola isn’t necessarily in the conversation…at least, not yet.
 Wedged between Mudjimba and Noosa on Queensland’s Sunshine Coast, Marcoola is often overshadowed by its neighbors.
-Not that we’re complaining.
-It’s precisely because this Aussie gem hasn’t reached peak popularity that you can still enjoy uncrowded beaches, affordable accommodations, and cute cafés sans hordes of hungry vacationers.
+It’s precisely because this Aussie gem hasn’t reached peak popularity that you can still enjoy uncrowded beaches, world-class surfing, affordable accommodations, and cute cafés sans hordes of hungry vacationers.
 Go now before it lands on the list of places that have been ruined by tourism.